ibm-cloud-docs/EventStreams/messagehub115.md

 The COS bridge allows you
 to archive data from the Kafka topics in {{site.data.keyword.messagehub}} to an instance of the [COS service ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/cloud-object-storage/index.html){:new_window}.
-The bridge consumes batches of messages from Kafka and uploads the message data as objects to a container in the COS service.
+The bridge consumes batches of messages from Kafka and uploads the message data as objects to a bucket in the COS service.
 By configuring the COS bridge, you can control how the data is uploaded as objects to COS.
 For example, the properties that you can configure are as follows:

-* The container name that the objects are written into.
+* The bucket name that the objects are written into.
 * How frequently objects are uploaded to the COS service.
 * How much data is written to each object before it is uploaded to the COS service.